As a freelancer, just being good at your job is not a guarantee for getting clients.

 Your space and furniture arrangement, other than functional, should be proportionate to the message you want to give.
 There is no right or wrong arrangement.

 Specific positions can affect the outcome of a meeting.
-The classical layout, where the office table / desk is interposed between you and your client, emphasizes your prestige and becomes a solid barrier.
+The classical layout, where your office desk is interposed between you and your client, emphasizes your prestige and becomes a solid barrier.
 It probably sends a message that you don’t easily allow interference in your work.

 If you want to highlight your team spirit and look more engaged and friendly, then choose another less formal arrangement.